Spinal Fracture Compensation Lawyers

 • Pain and suffering experienced

-• Loss of recreational and social activities
+• Loss of leisure and social activities

 Types of Damages Available